SUNET/simone/README.md

 * Java Microprofile 3.3 compatible server

 * Datasource, The application is required to produce a CDI bean of type `javax.sql.DataSource` with qualifier `@FeedDS` to be used by the feed server.
-The Datasource must be initilized with flyway migration located on the classpath.
+The Datasource must be initialized with the Flyway migration located on the classpath.

-* A CDI event `se.uhr.simone.extension.api.SimoneStartupEvent` must be fired when the server is started and ready.
+* A CDI event `se.uhr.simone.api.SimoneTimerEvent` must be fired periodically in a worker thread to trigger background jobs.
+Every other second is a good starting point.

 ## Build